My Missionary Shipping

 Q. What is a Commercial Invoice?

 A. It is a necessary part of shipping internationally.
 The "shipper" is you, and the "Consignee" is the missionary.
 This document is used to help customs know what is being sent and brought into the country of destination.
 This is why they need a brief description of the items and the approximate value of those items.
-(Legally we can't tell you how to fill your forms out but we highly recommend for you to be as vague as possible with your descriptions (i.e. Missionary supplies) and as conservative with your value estimates as possible.
+(We can't stress enough the importance of being as conservative with your value estimates as possible.
 It has been our experience that values under say $20.00 USD rarely get a closer look at by customs officials.)

 Q. Why do I need to enter the Length, Width, and Height of my package when getting a rate?
 Isn't the weight good enough?